LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

 When Lasso first starts up, it looks for module files (Windows DLLs, OS X DYLIBs, or Linux SOs) in its LassoModules folder.
-As it encounters each module, it executes that module's ``registerLassoModule()`` function once and only once.
+As it encounters each module, it executes that module's `registerLassoModule()` function once and only once.
-LCAPI developers must write code to register each of the new custom method (or type or data source) function entry points in this ``registerLassoModule()`` function.
+LCAPI developers must write code to register each of the new custom method (or type or data source) in this `registerLassoModule()` function.
 The following example function is required in every LCAPI module.
 It gets called once when Lasso starts up:

 .. code-block:: c++